 WINTER - Athletes can join the Winter program at any stage that it's offered (mid January through mid March) but there is no price discount if an athlete joins after the commencement of the season.
 Athletes who join in Winter do training inside because of the weather and do not row on the water.
 Athletes who join in Winter must attend the Spring Break Training Camp to be eligible to row on the water with the program in Spring.
 No exceptions will be made to this due to the Spring season being a shorter season.

 SPRING - Athletes can only join CJC in the Spring season if they have attended the CJC Spring Break Training Camp.
 No exceptions will be made to this.
 NO refund is offered for the Spring season because of the shorter duration of this season.

 SUMMER - Summer offers the opportunity to participate in a 2 week Learn-to-Row program that is offered at multiple times throughout the Summer.
-NO refund is offered once registration has been completed.
+NO refund is offered once registration has been completed unless Public Health mandates a closure.
 Shifting to an alternative Summer camp program will be done on a space-available basis and a $50 administration processing fee will also be charged.

 Q: What is the cost of the program?

 A: Costs cover all Coaching staff costs, equipment costs, insurance and maintenance costs associated with participating in the program plus in-state regatta registration fees.
 Registration does not include the cost of the uniform.

 FALL - The Fall 2019 season cost was $795.00.
 This fee covered 12 weeks of on water coaching with each athlete (Novice) able to attend up to 4 water sessions per week on offer (total 48) training opportunities.
 This fee also covered Novice athletes participation in 2 in-state regattas (competitions) during the Fall season.
 Varsity were able to attend up to 5 water sessions per week plus 3 in-state regattas (competitions).